STAR – Successful Transition and Re-Entry Program

 Step 2: Service Provision

-- Develop an Individualized Transition Plan including the client’s vision, domains of need, specific goals, action-based strategies and resources.
+- Develop an Individualized Transition Plan including the individual’s vision, domains of need, specific goals, action-based strategies and resources.

-- Create a comprehensive Transition Team to assist the client in executing the Transition Plan.
+- Create a comprehensive Transition Team to assist the individual in executing the Transition Plan.

-- Assist in securing housing and employment opportunities.
+- Assist in job training and homeless services.

 Step 3: Long-Term Support and Supervision

-- Provide ongoing case management for up to 12 months through continued contact with clients and other service providers.
+- Provide ongoing case management through continued contact with individuals and other service providers.

-- Continue to reassess the client’s needs and revisit phase two as needed.
+- Continue to reassess the individual’s needs and revisit phase two as needed.

 Federal and State Benefits

-- A cornerstone of the STAR Program is working with inmates while at MCCF to empower them towards self-sufficiency.
-One critical aspect is healthcare, for which we teach clients to independently access the open online Medicaid portal.
+- A cornerstone of the Morris County Reentry Program is working with inmates while at MCCF to empower them towards self-sufficiency.
+One critical aspect is healthcare, for which we teach individuals how to independently access the open online Medicaid portal.

 Medication Assisted Therapy (MAT)

-The MCCF will now provide a continuum of medication-assisted therapy options to all inmates based on medical necessity.
+The MCCF provides a continuum of medication-assisted therapy options to all inmates based on medical necessity.

 - Vivitrol ® (naltrexone for extended-release injectable suspension) is a prescription injectable medicine used to treat Alcohol dependence and/or prevent relapse to opioid dependence after alcohol and opioid detox by blocking the effects of these substances.